 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.4 months, from June 23 to October 4, with an average temperature above 66°F. The day of the year with the warmest water is August 11, with an average temperature of 73°F.
+The time of year with warmer water lasts for 3.4 months, from June 23 to October 3, with an average temperature above 66°F. The month of the year in New York City with the warmest water is August, with an average temperature of 72°F.

-The time of year with cooler water lasts for 3.7 months, from December 27 to April 18, with an average temperature below 46°F. The day of the year with the coolest water is February 22, with an average temperature of 39°F.
+The time of year with cooler water lasts for 3.7 months, from December 28 to April 17, with an average temperature below 46°F. The month of the year in New York City with the coolest water is February, with an average temperature of 39°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.